Mainpuri: Engineering College

 Government Engineering College, Mainpuri(खर्रा)) (Rajkiya Engineering College, REC) is a government engineering college in Mainpuri.
 It is a constituent college of Dr. A.P.J.
 Abdul Kalam Technical University (formerly Uttar Pradesh Technical University) in Lucknow.
 The college has four branches: computer science, civil, electrical, and mechanical with 63 students in each branch.
 REC is situated at Shikohabad - Mainpuri Road.
 There is one government polytechnic college.
 It has three branches of engineering, electronics, microprocessors and instrumentation and control.
 It is located at Sindhiya Tiraha near new Mandi.

 Accessibility

-Mainpuri is well-connected to other parts of the state by road and broad-gauge railway so one can visit Mainpuri by train.
+Mainpuri is well-connected to other parts of the state by road and broad-gauge railway so one can visit Mainpuri by train, at Mainpuri railway station.
 Currently, the only two trains are the Kalindi Express and the Kanpur Anand Vihar Express, which connect Mainpuri to Delhi and Kanpur.
 The city is also linked by railways to Farrukhabad and Shikohabad, Etawah and Kanpur.
 Major cities within a 300 km range of Mainpuri include Agra, Delhi, Bareilly, Meerut, Firozabad, Shikohabad, Etawah, Jhansi, Gwalior and Kanpur.

 The Agra Lucknow Expressway connects Mainpuri to Lucknow.

 The closest civil airport is at Agra, which is 121 km away.